JrVolt/DJI2Lz/README.md

 pip install -r requirements.txt

 # Configure a valid font in `LayoutConfig.py` before running

-python3 DJI2Lz.py
+python3 DJI2Lz_Launcher.py
 ```

 ### External Dependencies

-This project uses an executable from another open-source project by [USERTOADDLATER].
+This project uses an executable from another open-source project named `dji-log-parser` by `lvauvillier` .
 The binary is provided along with the files for user convenience.
 However, you must obtain and add a valid DJI API key to decode the flight log.

-## Platform Compatibility
+# Platform Compatibility

 - **Linux/Unix:** Fully supported.
 - **Mac:** Should work at 99% with minor fixes.
 - **Windows WSL:** May work, but troubleshooting will likely be required.
 - **Windows (Native):** Not supported.
 Feel free to fork and add support for Windows.

-## Basic Configuration
+## Configuration

+### Basic

 All visual elements can be customized through constants in `LayoutConfig.py`.
 These include:
 - **Resolution**